AlexR2D2/duckdbex/README.md

 ### Insert Statements

-This is standart way of inserting data into relational database, but DuckDB **is not recommended to use this method if you are inserting more than a few records**.
+This is standard way of inserting data into relational database, but DuckDB **is not recommended to use this method if you are inserting more than a few records**.
 See [details](https://duckdb.org/docs/data/insert).
 To insert bulk data into database, please, use [Appender](#appender).

 ```elixir
 {:ok, db} = Duckdbex.open()